ramvasu134/ATMLocaterProject/README.md

 download the project in to STS - springtool suite

-Right click on the project and select Run as SpringBootApplication
+Right click on the project and select Run as SpringBootApplication selct Existing Maven project when loading in STS

 Open Postman
  create a new Request with GET http method shown in the postman_full response.jpg